thephpleague/csv/docs/9.0/reader/record-mapping.md

 ## Prerequisite

-The deserialization mechanism works mainly with DTO or objects without complex logic in their constructors.
+The denormalization mechanism works mainly with DTO or objects without complex logic in their constructors.

 <p class="message-notice">The mechanism relies on PHP's <code>Reflection</code>